Tackling greenhouse gases in agriculture

 Titled the “CaricomAgReady GCF Project” and hosted at the Hilton Trinidad on July 27-28 by the Inter-American Institute for Cooperation on Agriculture (IICA) in collaboration with the Greenhouse Gas Management Institute (GHGMI) and the Caribbean Measurement, Reporting and Verification Hub, nine Caricom members, Bahamas, Belize, Dominica, Haiti, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Suriname and Trinidad and Tobago, participated in the workshop.

-The over-arching goal of the project is to strengthen the foundation for a climate responsive agricultural sector in the Caribbean by raising the profile of the agriculture sector Green Climate Fund’s (GCF) climate financing prioritisation processes by implementing an evidence-based and inter-sectoral strategy for developing and rebranding Caribbean agriculture as “low emissions” to enhance market opportunities and attract private sector investments.
+The over-arching goal of the project is to strengthen the foundation for a climate responsive agricultural sector in the Caribbean by raising the profile of the agriculture sector's Green Climate Fund (GCF) climate financing prioritisation processes by implementing an evidence-based and inter-sectoral strategy for developing and rebranding Caribbean agriculture as “low emissions” to enhance market opportunities and attract private sector investments.

 Over the two days participants were placed into three groups where they discussed several key items including the tracing and measuring of GHGs, use of technology in the collection and assimilating of data, interpreting the data into stakeholder-friendly information and a strategic approach to GHG reduction.